xxxFRIARxxx/SaltyBot/README.md

 # SaltyBot - A bot for SaltyBet.com.

-Completion Date ETA: 4/1/23

 Current state:  Working!

+Working on:
+* Trimming the fat
-Working on:  Trimming the fat.
-Collecting a DB to test out betting patterns and accuracy of win-probability.
+* Collecting a DB to test out betting patterns and accuracy of win-probability.
 ETA = 3/15/23

 ## What This Bot Does: